dhanesana/st-user-settings/README.md

 ## Contents

-This is my personal backup of my Sublime Text 2 User Settings.
+This is my personal backup of my Sublime Text 2 User Settings and Key Bindings.